hirasoomroo/reactportfolio/README.md

 # reactportfolio
 <img width="1436" alt="image" src="https://github.com/hirasoomroo/reactportfolio/assets/120343929/a9461bb4-cfe6-4bdc-914c-405a4abb9179">
+***Task***

+Creating a single page react portfolio using what we have learned over the course of the bootcamp in the react segment.
+We are supposed to deisgn and build, and deploy a portfolio that includes contact information, wehre employers may send information; Have a picture up so future employers or anyone who visits the page knows who I am.
+Have a resume download as well as some social media pages.

 ***Description***

 GIVEN a single-page application portfolio for a web developer

 WHEN I load the portfolio